A

 Copay

-A set amount you pay every time you see a doctor or get a prescription filled.
-Your copay amounts can be fouhd on your BCBSMT member ID card.
+A copay is a set amount you may pay each time you see a provider or get a prescription filled.

 Covered Person